-Ny-Ålesund is one of the most important Arctic research stations and a key reference site for long-term climate- and environmental monitoring.
+Ny-Ålesund is one of the most important Arctic research stations and a key reference site for long-term monitoring of climate and environment.
 Several national and international research institutions are active here, contributing to the collection of data that helps us understand climate change, ecosystems, and environmental processes in one of the most sensitive regions of the planet.

 Observed Variable Specifies which data are collected, using the NASA GCMD (Global Change Master Directory) keywords: Topic>Term>Observed Variable (under EARTH SCIENCE).